bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-architecture.md

 ## Desktop Sharing

-The diagram bellow shows the main components of our screen sharing solution.
+The diagram bellow shows the main components of our screen sharing component.

 ![bbb-deskshare](/images/bbb-deskshare.png)